gr4viton/currency_converter/README.md

 - automatic database update as a background service
 	- would update sql database and redis automatically not needed to check every time the convert is triggered
 - automatic testing via asserts and node2 module
+- online conversion site rates database update retardation detection
+    - e.g. detect when "daily" updated site is not updated for 3 days - do not try to contact it every time for the old data completely ignoring the valid data at the offline sql database
 - user input error autocorrection
 	- suggestion of the textually nearest currency
 	- another program argument for automatic nearest suggestion conversion